Sanna-s-LAB/Mendelian-randomization-Project/Supplementary material/README.md

-Supplementary material of the project which includes data used for the analyses, main results and supplementary figures.
+Supplementary material of the project which includes data used for the analyses, all results and supplementary figures.